tjeight/rednet-frontend/README.md

 - `lib/`: Includes helpers, utilities, and configuration files
 - `public/`: Static assets and images
 - `styles/`: Global styles and theme configuration and independent styles for layout.

-> This are available folder structure for this starter.
-You can customize it as per your requirements.

 ## Getting Started